AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-administrators-developers.md

 # Get started with Adobe Campaign v8 for administrators and developers

-This tutorial gives an overview over the key administrative and data management functionality of Campaign v8.
+This tutorial gives an overview of the key administrative and data management functionality of Campaign v8.
 It is for administrators and technical marketers migrating from Campaign Standard to Campaign v8.

 ## Understand the Campaign v8 Architecture